The term “veteran” refers to an individual who:

 Education benefit for Activated Reservists.
 This program makes certain reservists who were activated for at least 90 days after September 11, 2001 either eligible for education benefits or eligible for increased benefits.

-For more information, please contact Stacey A. Zelinka, Veterans Certifying Official, at 570-675-9238 or email@example.com.
+For more information on veterans’ benefits, please contact Stacey Zelinka, Veterans Certifying Official, at 570-675-9238 or firstname.lastname@example.org.

 - Financial Aid